tjsmith68/plotly-challenge/README.md

                                     template and containers for the various plotly objects that are produced in javascript.

+                    samples.json    This file contains all the sample data used by the site.

     /static/js  Contains:

                     app.js          This file contains all the javascript code for producing